 When deciding what we will pay for a procedure, we will first find out if other or alternate procedures could have been done.
 These alternate procedures must be part of usual and accepted dental work and must obtain as adequate a result as the procedure that the dentist performed.
-We will reimburse you for the reasonable cost of the least expensive alternate procedure that will obtain a professionally adequate result.
+We will not pay more than the reasonable cost of the least expensive alternate procedure.
+However, we will not alternate porcelain facings on pontics and retainers on molar teeth.